Ma Maison

 Ma Maison was a restaurant opened by Patrick Terrail in October 1973 at 8368 Melrose Avenue, Los Angeles, California.
-It closed in November 1985.
-Ma Maison is credited with getting Wolfgang Puck's career off the ground and for starting the trend in cuisine known as "California nouvelle".
-According to the Los Angeles Times, "By using ingredients sourced from the local farmers markets that highlighted the glory of California's produce and pairing it with French technique, they created a new type of cuisine."
+The restaurant closed in November 1985.
+Ma Maison is credited with launching Wolfgang Puck's career and for starting the culinary trend known as "California nouvelle".
+According to the Los Angeles Times: "By using ingredients sourced from the local farmers markets that highlighted the glory of California's produce and pairing it with French technique, they created a new type of cuisine."
 Ma Maison was also known for being a hot spot for celebrities and Hollywood figures of the time.
-Celebrity chronicler Robin Leach wrote, "it truly became the favorite culinary playground for Hollywood's rich and famous."
+Celebrity chronicler Robin Leach noted "it truly became the favorite culinary playground for Hollywood's rich and famous".

 Name and history

-According to founder Terrail, "It was important to me that my restaurant have a French name, but it was equally important that the public be able to say it. ...
+Wrote founder Terrail: "It was important to me that my restaurant have a French name, but it was equally important that the public be able to say it. ...
 When I said Ma Maison, I was referring to my home.
 But each time my guests would say it...it became their home, too.
 That's what I wanted."

 Early backers in Ma Maison included Gene Kelly.
 Kelly's $5,000 investment came at an investment pitch dinner party in late 1973.
 Terrail has also credited director Mel Stuart and producer Fred Weintraub as early investors, and also as attendees at the 1973 dinner party.

 Wolfgang Puck became the chef at Ma Maison in 1975 and departed circa 1982 to form his own restaurant, Spago.
 Terrail has credited the eventual success of Ma Maison with his partnership with Puck: "The Ma Maison makeover did not happen overnight.
 The first step was [for me] to walk out of the kitchen and hire an incredible chef.
 I wanted a real chef in my kitchen.
 I also wanted somebody who was trained in France. ...
 Wolfgang is a wonderful creator and he is dedicated to working with the best ingredients."